Effects of spin-orbit interaction and electron correlations in strontium titanate: Effects of electron interactions

 Here, we focus on the possible connection with unconventional sc~\cite{PhysRevB.101.100503,PhysRevLett.115.247002}.
-The latter term generally refers to sc not described by the BCS theory, but is most often used for correlated metals - materials whose anomalous properties are determined by electron interactions such as HTSCs~\cite{RevModPhys.60.585}.
-In case of HTSCs, the Mott insulator state of undoped parent compounds is stabilized by the interaction between electrons in a half-filled band, usually resulting in antiferromagnetic (AFM) ordering~\cite{Mott1949-pz}.
-Ordering is suppressed by doping, resulting in the metallic state characterized by residual AFM-coupled singlet pair correlations (Mott singlets) which according to the resonating valence bond (RVB) model mediate sc similarly to the Cooper pairs~\cite{doi:10.1126/science.235.4793.1196}.
+The latter term generally refers to sc not described by the BCS theory but is most often used for correlated metals - materials such as doped Mott insulators exemplified by cuprate HTSCs, whose anomalous electronic properties are determined by interactions~\cite{RevModPhys.60.585}.
+The Mott insulator state of undoped parent compounds of HTSCs is stabilized by electron interactions in a half-filled band, usually resulting in antiferromagnetic (AFM) ordering~\cite{Mott1949-pz}.
+Ordering is suppressed by doping, resulting in the metallic state characterized by residual AFM-coupled singlet pair correlations (Mott singlets).
+In the resonating valence bond (RVB) model of HTSCs, the latter mediate sc similarly to the Cooper pairs~\cite{doi:10.1126/science.235.4793.1196}.

 Is it possible that STO exhibits similar interaction-induced singlet correlations, even though its conduction band is very far from half-filling at doping levels relevant to sc?
-We address this question by considering the Hubbard model of electron interactions in STO described by the Hamiltonian~\cite{pavarini2016quantum,de_medici_2017}
+We address this question using the Hubbard interaction Hamiltonian~\cite{pavarini2016quantum,de_medici_2017}

 \begin{widetext}